10 Tips to Better Wine

 Wine corks are typically made from the bark of cork oak trees.
 The cork oak (Quercus. suber) is native to the Mediterranean region, where most of the world's commercial supply of cork is obtained.
-After about 10 years in the bottle the cork sometimes deteriorates, with the rate of deterioration being affected by ambient storage temperature and humidity.
-Warmer and excessively humid storage environments cause growth of molds, which attack both the cork and the label.
+After about 10 years in the bottle, the cork sometimes deteriorates, with the rate of deterioration being affected by ambient storage temperature and humidity.
+Warmer and excessively humid storage environments cause growth of moulds, which attack both the cork and the label.
 Insufficient humidity may cause the cork to dry and crumble, in which case it should be replaced.

 When wine is stored on its side, the cork remains wet.
 When wet, the transmission of air through the cork into the wine is minimized.
 When bottles are stored upright, eventually drying out the cork, oxygen in the air causes chemical changes in the wine, spoiling it.
 The cork may come loose due to pressure changes, causing leakage of wine or permitting exposure to air.